sophiasupercoder/Portfolio-sophia/README.md

 ## Link to GitHub repo
 https://github.com/sophiasupercoder/portfolio-sophia
 ## Description
-1. Purpose
-This website is to lure my future employer and demonstrate the skills i have acquaired.
-2. Functionality / features
-There are four pages for my portfolio website, which are Home, About me, Projects and Contact me.
-Home page is just a splash page of my portfolio, About me page is a basic introduction of my skills and my background.
-Projects page is a showcase of my previous projects for different skills.
-Contact me page is to let people leave their message and email address to get in touch.There is a navigation bar at the top of Home page to click, so it will take users to the target individual pages.
-Also at the end of the Contact me page, there are links to my social media pages like facebook, twitter, linked in and github.

-3. Sitemap
-Home     splash page
-About me    skill level
-Project     portfolio content(previous projects) Contact me    contact form and links to social media pages

-4. Screenshots

-5. Tech stack html, css, deployment platform, etc)

 ### Purpose
 This website is to lure my future employer and demonstrate the skills i have acquaired.
 ### Functionality / features